o-nnerb/navigation-kit/README.md

 Using the NKNavigationStack replaces the NavigationPath with NavigationAction that allows developers to manipulate in a better way the current stacked views.

-⚠️ The offside of this implementation is the removal of Decode option that Apple offers to us.
+⚠️ The downside of this implementation is the removal of Decode option that Apple offers to us.
+But you can still implement your own version of NavigationStack with NavigationPath and use the NavigationKit without the NavigationAction environment.

 ```swift
 struct FirstView: View {